Ada Reedy Vance: Career

-She contributed to a large number of newspapers in the southwest, as well as some in the northwest, among these being the The Louisville Journal.
+She contributed to a large number of newspapers in the southwest, as well as some in the northwest, among these being The Louisville Journal.
 Before the civil war, her poetry appeared in the literary weeklies of South Carolina, including The Examiner and The Courant, both published at the state capital.

 Also before the civil war, Vance's poem, "Charity", went the rounds of U.S. newspapers, credited to the London Journal.
 It was assumed to be English, and was appreciated accordingly.
 Its reflective character was thought to indicate mature, if not advanced age in its author.
 But the history of this poem is noteworthy.
 The editor of the Jackson Mississippian gave it during the poem's early notoriety.
 It had been published originally, and under the author's full name, in his paper.
 It had made its way somehow to England, and was reproduced there as an original contribution to the London Journal.
 It was upon its return to the U.S. that it went the rounds of the press so extensively.
 The author who received this compliment, was then a teenager, Miss Sallie Ada Reedy, of Lexington, Mississippi.

 In addition to "Charity", other well-known poems are: "Death by the Wayside", a lyric tragedy related to the death of an only brother; and "The Sisters", an allegorical lyric.
 In 1860, her poems were collected for publication in book form.
 The civil war caused the idea to be abandoned for more auspicious times.

 In 1865, about the close of the war, she married Mr. Vance (died December 1868), of Kentucky, and resided in Lexington, Mississippi.

 Around 1869, Vance worked on a novel with the theme of "love".
 This theme, without being original, was considered well suited to the author's mental nature.

 From Mississippi, Vance removed first to Kentucky and, by 1896, to Arkansas.